 This is a big one.
 Some cars have “softer” paint than others.
 This means that the clear coat will be cut away more quickly.

-Don’t be lulled into the naive thinking that all cars have the same “paint softness”, or that it won’t make a whole lot of difference”.
+Don’t be lulled into the thinking that all cars have the same “paint softness”, or that it won’t make a whole lot of difference.
 In fact, this is as important as the polish or compound you are using.

 It really varies between car manufacturers.
-Audi, Mercedes and BMW are all fairly well-known to product cars with “hard” paint.
+Audi, Mercedes, VW and BMW are all fairly well-known to product cars with “hard” paint.

-Whereas, manafacturers like Toyota, Honda and Porsche produce cars with comparatively “softer paint”.
+Whereas, manufacturers like Mazda, Toyota, Honda and Porsche produce cars with comparatively “softer paint”.

 So it may well be that a polish would be capable of removing a certain amount of clear coat on a Porsche.
 But the same polish wouldn’t be able to remove the same amount of clear coat on an Audi.

 However, be careful with this information.
 Just because you have a BMW, doesn’t mean that your car has “hard paint”, and that you should use a compound.
-Every car is different.
-It’s just another variable to consider.
+It’s always best to start with the mildest approach, but just don’t be surprised if you need to be more aggressive with some paints.

 Man vs Machine